antoinemarchal/antoinemarchal/README.md

 Projects:
 - Right now I’m building IViS 🌱, a GPU-accelerated, energy-efficient imager for scalable mosaicking of large hyperspectral cubes from ASKAP and MeerKAT.
 - I am a member of the GASKAP-HI collaboration, and a GASKAP builder.

+- I am a ANR 2030 Fellow, and a laureate of "Choose France for Science".

 <!--
 **antoinemarchal/antoinemarchal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.